probabilists/zuko/CONTRIBUTING.md

 pytest tests
 ```

-It is also recommended to ensure your code works as expected within toy experiments similar to the [tutorials](tutorials).
 When you submit a pull request, tests are automatically (upon approval) executed for several versions of Python and PyTorch.

 ### Documentation

-The package's [documentation](https://francois-rozet.github.io/backfire) is automatically built by [Sphinx](https://www.sphinx-doc.org) using type hints and docstrings.
+The package's [documentation](https://francois-rozet.github.io/zuko) is automatically built by [Sphinx](https://www.sphinx-doc.org) using type hints and docstrings.
 All classes and functions accessible to the user should be documented with [Google style](https://google.github.io/styleguide/pyguide.html#38-comments-and-docstrings) docstrings.
 After installing the documentation dependencies (`sphinx` and `furo`), you can build it with

 ```
 cd sphinx